touchgadget/mouse2xac/README.md

 Controller.
 A Kensington trackball works well with this program.
 A large trackball can be operated by foot, wrist, elbow, etc.

+The Perixx PeriPad 501 glidepad now works.
+Only a light touch is required to move the joystick.

+Be sure to use the Xbox joystick calibration to make full use of the pointing device (mouse, trackball, or glidepad).

 ## Hardware

 For Adafruit RP2040 Feather USB Host board.
 The board supports USB host